PeculiarOvertones/parallel-projection-solver/README.md

 To group the files from multiple processors generated in Output, the python script groupPlanes.py is provided.

-I took matrix.hpp and nvector.hpp files from Makram Kamaleddine on Github.
+I took matrix.hpp, nvector.hpp, and parts of ops.hpp files from Makram Kamaleddine on Github.
 Happy coding!